-The employer contribution rate for JRBT is determined actuarially.
-The rate determined in each valuation becomes effective two years after the valuation date, in this case as of July 1, 2013.
+The employer contribution rate for the JRBT is determined actuarially.
+The rate determined in each valuation becomes effective two years after the valuation date, in this case as of July 1, 2015.
 The rate consists of two pieces: the employer's normal cost rate and the amortization rate.
-The normal cost rate is the employer's Entry Age normal cost expressed as a percent of pay.
-The amortization rate is the contribution required to amortize the unfunded actuarial accrued liability (UAAL) over 24 years as a level percent of pay.
+The normal cost rate is the employer's Entry Age Normal cost expressed as a percent of pay.
+The amortization rate is the contribution required to amortize the unfunded actuarial accrued liability (UAAL) over 22 years as a level percent of pay.

-The decrease in the employer contribution rate, from 28.17% to 27.28% of payroll, was principally due to the changes instituted by the Act.
+The decrease in the employer contribution rate, from 28.32% to 26.80% of payroll, was primarily due to liability gains resulting from salaries increasing more slowly than assumed and fewer retirements than expected.